denocris/Introduction-to-Computer-Architectures-for-HPC/D2-exercise/Report_D2.md

             c[i] = a[i] + b[i];
             }

-        // loop over 8 entries at a time. for ( i = rest; i < dim; i+=8) {
+        for ( i = rest; i < dim; i+=8) {

             c[i] = a[i] + b[i];